Dark progenitors and massive descendants: A first ALMA perspective on Radio-Selected NIRdark galaxies in the COSMOS field: Analysis of the datacubes

 This approach is sufficient for all the galaxies in which two lines are robustly detected.
 However, for four of our targets, no second line is detected at a sufficiently high S/N in the analysed spectra.
 For these galaxies, we assess the redshift taking advantage of the additional information coming from the photometry.
 More in detail, once added the continuum datapoint at 3 mm (\Tab\ref{tab:cont}) to the photometry presented in \Sec\ref{sec:ancillary} (or an upper limit for the galaxies undetected in the continuum images), we perform a SED-fitting through the code \textsc{Cigale} (\citealt{Boquien_19}; see more details on the employed models in \Sec\ref{sec:SEDFitting}), fixing the redshift to all the spec-\textit{z} allowed by the single line identified in the spectrum.
 Hence, we assume as the final value for the spec-\textit{z} the redshift with the best agreement between the modeled SED and the photometry (i.e. that with the lowest value of the $\chi^2$).
 Remarkably, for one of the remaining galaxies (namely, RSN-182), the redshifts estimated through this procedure falls in a small range of frequency at $z\sim4.7$ where a single line (CO(5-4)) is expected.
-Similarly, three targets (namely, RSN-41, RSN-247, and RSN-456) have a redshift lower than three, where - according to our spectral setup - no second line is expected to be observed.
+Similarly, three targets (namely, RSN-41, RSN-247, and RSN-456) have a redshift lower than three, where -- according to our spectral setup -- no second line is expected to be observed.
 We also report a "tentative" second line in RSN-361 at $\nu=88.13$ GHz.
-Even though this detection falls exactly where the [CI](1-0) line would be expected for a galaxy at $z=4.58$, the low $S/N\sim3.5$ and the spatial offset with the robustly detected line at $\nu=103.19$ GHz make the line identification unsure.
-Finally, we underline that continuum image (see \Fig\ref{fig:continuum}) shows a quite irregular morphology for this source, suggesting the possible presence of a major merger (that could explain the spatial offset of the tentative [CI](1-0) line).
+Even though this detection falls exactly where the [CI](1-0) line would be expected for a galaxy at $z=4.585$, the low $S/N\sim3.5$ and the spatial offset with the robustly detected line at $\nu=103.19$ GHz make the line identification unsure.
+Finally, we underline that continuum image (see \Fig\ref{fig:continuum}) shows a quite irregular morphology for this source, suggesting the possible presence of a major merger (that could explain the spatial offset of the tentative [CI](1-0) line). {It is important to notice how these redshifts based on a single detected line are clearly more uncertain than those relying on a double detection.
+We cannot exclude that a fainter line (e.g. a [CI](1-0)) would be observed in our frequency range with deeper observations.
+For instance, given the redshift estimated through CO(4-3) and CO(5-4) in RSN-298, we would expect a [CI](1-0) line at $\nu=95.57$ GHz in that source, even though nothing is detected at that frequency at S/N larger than 1$\sigma$.
+For the other galaxies where a single line is detected, however, these solutions would be disfavored by the photometry.}